Typhoon Yinxing: Philippines

+President Bongbong Marcos ordered all government agencies to be on high alert and cancelled his attendance at the APEC Peru 2024 summit scheduled on November 10 to 16 to focus on disaster response.

 Relation to climate change

 A study by World Weather Attribution in December 2024 examined the impact of six consecutive typhoons that had affected Luzon between late October and November, including Tropical Storm Trami and Typhoons Kong-rey, Yinxing, Toraji, Usagi, and Man-yi.
 Using statistical modeling, scientists projected that a 1.3 C rise in sea surface temperatures would cause such an event to occur once every 15 years, with the likelihood increasing to every 12 years.
 They concluded that climate change has increased the probability of at least three typhoons reaching Category 3 status or higher hitting the Philippines in a year.